project-akri/akri/docs/prometheus.md

     > prometheus.service.type=NodePort`.

 ## Enabling Prometheus in Akri
-The Akri Controller and Agent publishes metrics to port 8080 at a `/metrics` endpoint.
+The Akri Controller and Agent publish metrics to port 8080 at a `/metrics` endpoint.
 However, these cannot be accessed by Prometheus without first creating Kubernetes Services to expose the Agent and Controller's metrics and secondly creating ServiceMonitors, which are custom resources that tell Prometheus which Services to discover.
 These components can all be automatically created and deployed via Helm by setting `--set prometheus.enabled=true` when installing Akri.